T.I.N.A. (album)

-T.I.N.A. (an acronym for This Is New Africa) is the debut studio album by English-Ghanaian recording artist Fuse ODG, released on 31 October 2014 through 3 Beat Records.
+T.I.N.A. (an acronym for This Is New Africa) is the debut studio album by Ghanaian-English Afrobeats recording artist Fuse ODG, released on 3 November 2014 through 3 Beat Records.

 Singles

 The album's lead single "Azonto", featuring Itz Tiffany, was released on 27 October 2011, and was re-released in the United Kingdom on 29 September 2013.
 The song was a commercial success, peaking at number 30 on the UK Singles Chart.
 "Azonto"'s lyrics promote the viral dance step of the same name, which Fuse ODG discovered during a trip to Ghana.
 There were multiple music videos released for "Azonto", with the first one, directed by U Media Films, featuring two masked people showing people walking down the streets of London how to dance Azonto.
 The second video was directed by Mr. Moe Musa, and was published to YouTube on 27 April 2012, with a guest appearance and extra verse from Donae'o, alongside other cameos from DJ Neptizzle, Eddie Kadi, and Stay Jay.
 The third and final video released for "Azonto" was published to YouTube on 15 August 2013.

 "Antenna" was released as the second single from the album on 12 August 2012, when it premiered on BBC Radio 1Xtra.
 The single originally appeared on Fuse ODG's debut EP The Buzz (2012).
 On 2 June 2013, he released a six-track EP for remixes of "Antenna" on iTunes.
 It peaked at number 7 in the UK and at number 9 in Scotland.
 To promote its release, ODG launched a dance competition for the single.
 Winners of the competition received an all-expenses-paid one-week trip for two to Abidjan, VIP passes to Fuse ODG's performance in Ivory Coast, a cameo in the "Antenna" music video, and a chance to appear on stage with Fuse.
 Fuse ODG announced the first-place winners to the challenge, Team Manchester via his website.
 Two remixes for "Antenna" were released.
 The first one, featuring Haitian rapper Wyclef Jean, was released on 16 December 2012 alongside its music video, which was directed by Mr. Moe Musa.
 It won Afro Pop Song of the Year at the 2013 Vodafone Ghana Music Awards and was nominated for Song of the Year at the same event.
 Moreover, it received nominations for Most Gifted Dance Video at the 2014 Channel O Music Video Awards and Song of the Year at the 2014 African Muzik Magazine Awards.
 The second remix features Nigerian singer Wande Coal, Ghanaian rapper Sarkodie, and Ghanaian duo R2Bees, and was premiered on 22 April 2013 on BBC Radio 1Xtra with DJ Edu.